Introduction : Electronic

 Kan.
 Stat.
 Ann. § 60-2616

-Subject Matter: Digital signatures and authentication
+Subject Matter: Digital signatures and authentication under

 current and proposed legal rules.
 Certification authorities and